-With a directive make the front walk more useable and attractive, designer Claire Kettelkamp of Kettelkamp and Kettelkamp Landscape Architects was hired to re-imagine this small front garden in Evanston, Illinois.
 The new plan banished the hostas that intruded onto the sidewalk and got people wet as they brushed past.
 It also needed to require no irrigation or maintenance and no special garden tools or chemicals.
-The result was a meadow of tall grasses and a lawn-free “lawn” that was inspired by green roof design.
-It is a colorful seasonal palette that checked all the requirements.
+The result was a front yard meadow of tall grasses and a lawn-free “lawn” that was inspired by a green roof design.
+It is a colorful seasonal palette that checks all the requirements.

-Claire Kettlekamp describes the garden’s design:
+Claire Kettlekamp describes the front yard meadow’s design:

 “Seasonal interest was really important, and that was hard.
 In the middle of the front lawn is a clearing.
-There is a series of different sedum, creeping phlox, and thyme.
-The plants that are generally used on a green roof inspired us because the clients didn’t want tall plants near the walk that would get their clothes wet but they did want drought-tolerant plants.
-We chose a lot of sedums that are either evergreen or turn scarlet and added i thyme and creeping phlox for spring color.”
+There is a series of different sedums, creeping phlox, and thyme.
+The plants that are generally used on a green roof inspired us because the clients didn’t want tall plants near the walk that would get their clothes wet, but they did want drought-tolerant plants.
+We chose a lot of sedums that are either evergreen or turn scarlet and added thyme and creeping phlox for spring color.”

-The ground cover filled in fast, I planted it close (6-8inches on center) because I was concerned about weeds and making sure that the homeowners could take care of it easily by themselves.
+“The ground cover filled in fast; I planted it close (6-8inches on center) because I was concerned about weeds and making sure that the homeowners could take care of it easily by themselves.”

 “The front walk was the inspiration – it may not look like the most efficient path, but it is the most efficient way to get to the train station (from the house).
-For the planting inspiration, I turned the bath on the bias (at an angle) to get the high low layout of the grasses.”
+For the planting inspiration, I turned the path on the bias (at an angle) to get the high low layout of the grasses.”

 “We also pinched the width of the walkway in the center so that it kind of slows you down in your journey from the sidewalk to the front door.
 It makes your take in the garden and walk is a little more interesting.”

-Water Wise Lawn Free Plant List:
+A Water Wise, Lawn-Free, Plant List:

 - Sedum floriferum ‘Weinstephaners Gold’